 On July 22, 1961, deep in the Amazon Forest, José Gabriel da Costa (Mestre Gabriel) created the União do Vegetal with the objective of “bringing peace to the world,” as he himself said to his disciples.
 In that moment, Mestre Gabriel was accompanied by his wife, Raimunda Ferreira da Costa (Mestre Pequenina), their children and a few rubber tappers.

 In January of 1965, Mestre Gabriel and his family moved to Porto Velho, Brazil, where the organization of the UDV began, first as Beneficent Association União do Vegetal and later, in 1970, as Beneficent Spiritist Center União do Vegetal, CEBUDV.

 With the passing of time, Núcleos of the UDV were founded throughout Brazil.
-In 1982, the UDV’s General Headquarters (Sede Geral) was transferred to Brasília, and the expansion continued in Brazil and to other countries.
+In 1982, the UDV’s General Headquarters (Sede Geral) was transferred to Brasília, and the expansion continued in Brazil and in other countries.

-The UDV has had continuous and sustained growth for 54 years.
-Besides Sede Geral, the União do Vegetal currently has 212 Núcleos and Distributions of Vegetal, located in all the states of Brazil and in eight countries: the United States, Portugal, Spain, Switzerland, the Netherlands, Australia, Italy and Peru.
-There are more than 18,000 members and roughly 6,000 children of members, totaling more than 24,000 people; among them, Mestre Pequenina and seven mestres who lived with the founder of the UDV and today compose the Council of the Recordation of the Teachings of Mestre Gabriel.
+Since 1961, the UDV has continued to steadily and sustainably grow.
+In addition to the General Headquarters, the União do Vegetal now has 216 Nucleos and Distributions, located in every Brazilian state and several countries: the United States, Canada, Spain, Portugal, Switzerland, Holland, Australia, Italy and Peru.
+There are over 21,000 members and more than 6,000 children of members, comprising over 27,000 people.
+Among the current membership, there are five living Mestres of the Origin who lived and spent time with Mestre Gabriel, the founder of the UDV, and who today compose the Council of the Remembrance of the Teachings of Mestre Gabriel.